SeanChenxy/HandMesh/README.md

 ```
 ./eval_freihand.sh
 ```
 + JSON file will be saved as `out/FreiHAND/cmr_pg/cmr_pg.josn`.
 You can submmit this file to the [official server](https://competitions.codalab.org/competitions/21238) for evaluation.
-Note that because this is a online competition, we did not provide our best model.
 + If you want to save prediction results like above demo, you would want to uncomment Line 86 in `run.py`.
 The prediction results will be saved in `out/FreiHAND/cmr_pg/eval`.

 ## Explaination of output